noelflattery/Java1Share/README.md

 # Java1Share
-public repository containing all code for a Java Intermediate programming course, all notes for this course are contained within the code and first four chapters have full
+public repository containing all code for a Java Intermediate programming course, all notes for this course are contained within the code as comments.
-JavaDoc documentation.
 Before commencing this course it is advisable to have some programming experience, or complete the <a href="https://github.com/noelflattery/JavaBeginner">Java Beginner</a>
 course that is also avialable in my GitHub.
 Videos for all the below topics are available at https://bit.ly/JavaProg1.
 The code was creating using the eclipse IDE and covers Java 8 but will work with any SDK 8 or over.
 Each Java project corresponds directly to one of the below topics, i.e first java project is a project called "Section 1.1 Define structur of a java class".